Akssharm68/ConvoAds/PRD.md

 ### Awareness
 **User behavior:** Exploring, learning basics.
 No purchase intent.
-**Signal words:** "what is", "how does", "explain", "tell me about", "what are" **Ad format:** Text ads only — educational content, brand awareness, guide links **Rationale:** User hasn't formed a preference yet.
+**Signal words:** "what is", "how does", "explain", "tell me about", "what are" **Ad format:** Text ads only educational content, brand awareness, guide links **Rationale:** User hasn't formed a preference yet.
 Visual product ads would be irrelevant noise.

 ### Interest
 **User behavior:** Actively researching, comparing options.
 Forming preferences but not ready to buy.
-**Signal words:** "vs", "compare", "pros and cons", "which is better", "review", "difference between" **Ad format:** Text ads only — comparison guides, expert reviews, sponsored content **Rationale:** User is evaluating.
+**Signal words:** "vs", "compare", "pros and cons", "which is better", "review", "difference between" **Ad format:** Text ads only comparison guides, expert reviews, sponsored content **Rationale:** User is evaluating.
 They want information, not checkout buttons.

 ### Desire
 **User behavior:** Narrowed down needs, has budget parameters, looking at specific options.
 **Signal words:** Price ranges ("under $150"), specific features ("for flat feet"), "best", "top", "recommended for" **Ad format:** Display ads (product cards with pricing and ratings) + supporting text ads **Rationale:** User WANTS to see options.
-Product cards with prices and ratings add value here — they help the user make a decision.
+Product cards with prices and ratings add value here, they help the user make a decision.

 ### Action
 **User behavior:** Ready to transact.
 Looking for where/how to buy.